abeggchr/ui-testing-travel-guide/slides/transscript.md

 *Related Pattern*: see other patterns in this chapter "External Systems"

+### Test Data

+*Problem*: Tests build on a certain state.

+*Requirements":
+* test data setup and management is as close a possible to the test code
+* test do not depend on each other, so their test data is separated / do not depend on shared test data (except reference data)

+#### Pattern: DB Dump

+*Solution*:

+*Advantages*:

+* restoring a DB snapshot/backup allows to start testing very fast

+*Drawbacks*:

+* test data management is far away from the test implementation
+* using DB modification scripts to setup the test data is cumbersome

+*Related Pattern*: see other patterns in this chapter "Test Data"

+#### Pattern: Test Data Generator

+*Solution*:

+*Advantages*:

+* improved test data management / overview
+* re-use of builders from integrationtests possible
+* can also feed your external system simulators

+*Drawbacks*:

+* test data management is far away from the test implementation
+* executing the generator might setup the data required for all test leading to slow execution during development
+* implementing a test data reset/update mechanism (once the test changed the data) is hard
+* going back to a DB snapshot and re-running the generator is time consuming
+* expensive to implement

+*Related Pattern*: see other patterns in this chapter "Test Data"

+#### Pattern: Test setups Test Data directly in DB

+*Solution*:

+*Advantages*:

+* re-use of builder from integrationtests
+* faster test setup
+* only setting up the data required data (for a single test during development)

+*Drawbacks*:

+* reusing builders from integration test is hard to implement when tests are implemented (i.e. TypeScript) in another language than in the backend (i.e. C#), calling .NET code from TypeScript is theoretically possible using Edge.js but such an attempt failed in one project because it requires node to be installed which was not possible then
+* when using different languages in test and backend and connecting to DB directly from the test

+*Related Pattern*: see other patterns in this chapter "Test Data"

+#### Pattern: Test setups Test Data using Web API

+*Solution*:

+*Advantages*:

+*

+*Drawbacks*:

+* either exposing test-only endpoints in productive code
+* when using different languages in test and backend: leads to kind of a duplication of the builder infrastructure in the two languages

+*Related Pattern*: see other patterns in this chapter "Test Data"

+#### Pattern: Test setups Test Data while testing

+*Solution*:

+*Advantages*:

+* no infrastructure required

+*Drawbacks*:

+* works only in limited cases
+* tests are force not to test "a single thing"
+* slower test execution

+*Related Pattern*: see other patterns in this chapter "Test Data"

 ## How to implement maintainble tests

 ### Pattern: Page Object